 St. John’s Convent Bookroom

-The Bookroom offers merchandise for sale at the Convent, but unfortunately cannot accept mail orders.
+The Bookroom offers merchandise for sale at the Convent.
+We accept cash, cheque, credit and debit cards.
+Unfortunately we cannot accept mail orders.

 It offers an interesting selection of books, including traditional classics and many contemporary writers.
 These appeal to our Associates and Oblates, clergy, and others who frequently visit the Convent, as well as those on retreat and the many visitors who join the Sisters for chapel services and meals.